-'''

-Steering Committee Meetings;
+- Steering Committee Meetings;

-Technical Advisory Committee Meetings;
+- Technical Advisory Committee Meetings;

-Public Open Houses and Workshops;
+- Public Open Houses and Workshops;

-Statutory Open House;
+- Statutory Open House;

-Statutory Public Meeting; and
+- Statutory Public Meeting; and

-Reports to Council.
+- ▶ Reports to Council.

-'''

-Two Public workshops have been held to date.
-The first one was held on November 27, 2015 and the purposes was the introduce the study.
+Two Public workshops have been held; the first was held on November 27, 2015 for the purpose to introduce the study.
 The meeting included an open house, an exercise to identify priorities for the study area, a presentation on the existing study process and policy framework and a question and answer session.